dusevitch/bigss_compile/README.md

 ### TODOS

-* Working Installation of bigssRoboticSystem
+* Change Installation of bigssRoboticSystem so `catkin build` doesn't have to be run multiple times

 * Working Integration with Slicer